Homebrew 2

 Homebrew 2 is Steve Howe's tenth solo album released in 2000 as part of the Homebrew series.
 The album features new songs as well as re-arranged old songs from Howe's career.
-Steve Howe is the only performer, with the exception of one piece Beginnings which features keyboardist Patrick Moraz on harpsichord.
+Steve Howe is the only performer, with the exception of Beginnings, which features keyboardist Patrick Moraz on harpsichord.
 Five more volumes followed in 2005, 2010, 2013, 2016 and 2021.